LOCATION

 |

-I have recorded and mixed soundtracks for many film and television
+I have recorded and mixed many soundtracks for film and television

 projects that have aired on Discovery Channel, The